Diogo-Felipe/Diogo-Felipe/README.md

 ### Hi there 👋

 ## About Me:
-professional programmer for 4 years.
+Professional programmer for 4 years.

 Computer Science undergraduate student in UNAMA.

 Also [OPA](https://github.com/Dappis) developer.

 - 🔭 I’m currently working on javascript, including Node.js, React.js and React-Native.